Prospects for detecting asteroid-mass primordial black holes in extreme mass-ratio inspirals with continuous gravitational waves: Analysis considerations

 \subsection{From which frequencies does the sensitivity come?}

 Ironically, the restrictions on linearity in current CW searches imply that lower-frequency signals will always contribute to the sum, but they do not comprise a large gain in sensitivity with respect to those at high frequencies, thus motivating the need to attempt to detect signals at high frequencies and removing restrictions on $\fdotmax$ and linearity.
 We thus study specifically which distance reaches, indexed by the \gwh frequencies in the sum in \cref{eqn:ratedenssolved}, contribute the most to the rate density constraint.
 We show in \cref{fig:rate-dens-sum} constraints on the rate density for particular choices of $m_1$ and $m_2$, assuming negligible eccentricity, a linear frequency evolution (\cref{eqn:ftay}) and $\fdotmax=10^{-9}$ Hz/s.
-The way to intepret this plot is as follows: at a given frequency, the sum over distance reaches is taken from that frequency to the maximum one in the plot.
+The way to interpret this plot is as follows: at a given frequency, the sum over distance reaches is taken from that frequency to the maximum one in the plot.
 For example, for the red curve, at $\fmin\simeq 200$ Hz, we sum the distance reaches from $\fmin\simeq 200$ Hz to $\fmax=800$ Hz.
 We notice immediately in the red curve that going to frequencies below 200 Hz does not improve the constraint on the rate density, indicating that the constraint on $\ftilde$ does not get better by looking at lower \gwh frequencies.
 We can see this behavior in each of the curves on this plot, except that the ``cut-off'' frequency below which it is no longer is useful to sum the distance reaches in \cref{eqn:ratedenssolved} decreases.
 This occurs because as $m_2$ increases, for a fixed $m_1$, $\Mc$ increases and thus $\fdot$ increases, indicating that, for higher frequencies, the \gwh frequency evolution will deviate from \cref{eqn:ftay}.
 We can see that for the highest value of $m_2$, that summing the distance reaches at all available frequencies is immensely helpful.
-Additionally, \cref{fig:fmin-fmax-99perc} shows the frequency range $[\fmin,\fmax]$ necessary to analyze to obtain 99\% of the sensitivity on the rate density value, as a function of $m_2$.
-This plot is consistent with \cref{fig:rate-dens-sum}, showing that for smaller values of $m_2$, higher frequencies provide the best sensitivity.